Primary Periodic Paralysis attacks can be reduced

-Getting a confirmed diagnosis for primary periodic paralysis can take some time because the symptoms can be confused with other more common conditions such as emotional issues or stroke.1-3
+Getting a confirmed diagnosis for Primary Periodic Paralysis can take some time because the symptoms can be confused with other more common conditions, such as psychiatric conditions or stroke.1-3

 There are several factors doctors will consider when determining if you have Primary Periodic Paralysis:

 - Your personal experience with attacks of paralysis: Understanding various details about your attacks is important.
 This includes what parts of your body are typically affected, what tends to trigger the attacks (eg, types of food or certain activity), and the age you first started getting attacks.2,4,5